 Xunlei Limited Schedules 2022 Unaudited Fourth Quarter and Fiscal Year Earnings Release on March 16, 2023

-/EIN News/ -- SHENZHEN, China, March 10, 2023 (GLOBE NEWSWIRE) -- Xunlei Limited (“Xunlei” or the “Company”) (NASDAQ: XNET), a leading innovator in shared cloud computing and blockchain technology in China, today announced that it plans to release its unaudited financial results for the fourth quarter and fiscal year ended December 31, 2022 on March 16, 2023 before market open.
+SHENZHEN, China, March 10, 2023 (GLOBE NEWSWIRE) -- Xunlei Limited ("Xunlei" or the "Company") XNET, a leading innovator in shared cloud computing and blockchain technology in China, today announced that it plans to release its unaudited financial results for the fourth quarter and fiscal year ended December 31, 2022 on March 16, 2023 before market open.

 The earnings press release will be available on the Company's investor relations page at http://ir.xunlei.com.